fxnn/readable-hash/README.md

 Readable Hash
 =============

 Implements a hash function that computes human-readable output.
+Built with plain Java and Maven.

 The computed values are strings alternating between consonants and vowels.
 One possible usecase is the pseudonymization of data.